openHPI/codeoceanR/README.md

 That way, you can check for the value of `n` even if students create `n` for other purposes in a later script, e.g. in a student-defined loop.

-Always test the entire quiz on CodeOcean as well, especially after expanding tests.
+Always test the entire exercise on CodeOcean as well, especially after expanding tests.
 Example: `rt_has_argument` didn't run online in the first version, since `parse(code)` needs to have `keep.source=TRUE`.
 The default option is TRUE only in an interactive R session!

-If possible, recruit two student assistants just to test-run the quiz.
+If possible, recruit two student assistants just to test-run the exercise.
 They might find errors you overlooked.
 Example: in a statement combination task, the solution was meant to be `c(A=4, C=1, D=3)`, and I had not thought of students using a different order (which is OK).
 The solution for the test script:
 `if(exists("obj")) obj <- obj[order(names(obj))]`